 Like Davis, you are probably more concerned about putting “natural,” or minimally processed, foods on your dinner table, and that standard now extends to what’s in Fido’s bowl.
-Davis says she looks for recognizable ingredients, such as chicken and carrots when choosing commercial food for Lana.
+Davis says she looks for recognizable ingredients, such as chicken and carrots when choosing Lana’s commercial food.
 However, there’s still some confusion about what constitutes a “natural” dog food.

 “Natural” Dog Food Labeling Rules

-The Food and Drug Administration (FDA) and the Association of American Feed Control Officials (AAFCO) regulate the labeling of dog food in the United States so that companies can’t make claims about pet food products that are untrue.
-The FDA doesn’t define the term “natural” for the pet food industry, but the AAFCO definition says natural food is “… derived solely from plant, animal, or mined sources … It does not contain any additives or processing aids that are chemically synthetic except in amounts as might occur unavoidably in good manufacturing practices.”
+The Food and Drug Administration (FDA) and the Association of American Feed Control Officials (AAFCO) regulate dog food labeling in the United States.
+Companies can’t make claims about pet food products that are false.
+The FDA doesn’t define the term “natural” for the pet food industry.
+Still, the AAFCO definition says natural food is “… derived solely from plant, animal, or mined sources.
+It does not contain any additives or processing aids that are chemically synthetic except in amounts as might occur unavoidably in good manufacturing practices.”

 Dr. Katy Nelson, DVM, an emergency veterinarian in Virginia, suggests that Rader try a different approach when selecting dog food.
 “Do your research before you go to the pet store,” Dr. Nelson advises.
 “Labels are confusing.
 I’ve spent hours lecturing about them to veterinary students, and even they still have questions when I’m done!”